-Subjects treated for OSA at the University of Louisville (n=20) self-reporting a subjective improved sleep response to OSA therapy with an OA were randomly selected for Herbst-type Oa's from a very limited existing subject population based upon availability of CBCT imaging with and without OA's.
-Subjects obtained from dental radiology archives were blinded from demographic and other physiologic data.
-Pre- and post-treatment objective sleep PSG data (including AHI) were not available for the cohort of patients.
-No additional

-OSA diagnosed sample populations available with and without an OA with CBCT imagery were discovered.
-For diagnosis and treatment two CBCTs (i-CAT, Norcross GA) were taken with the patient awake in an upright sitting position, one in maximum intercuspation and the second with a Herbst-style OA positioning the jaw 75% of maximum protrusion.
-As sleep imaging units are not employed in ordinary clinical practice, this retrospective study used available CBCT imagery employing a standard upright awake unit.
-Boundaries of each scan were full cranial volumes extending to below the hyoid, except for one subject with a scan located by the superior boundary at the Frankfort Horizontal Plane.
-Data collection was IRB approved by University of Florida College of Dentistry (IRB # 202.06).
+Patients treated for OSA at the University of Louisville (n=20) self-reporting a subjective improved sleep response to OSA therapy with an OA were randomly selected for Herbst-type OAs from a very limited existing patient population based on availability of cone-beam computed tomography (CBCT) with and without OAs.
+Patients obtained from dental radiology archives were blinded from demographic and other physiologic data.
+Pretreatment and posttreatment objective sleep PSG data (including AHI) were not available for the cohort of patients.
+No additional sample populations diagnosed with OSA available with and without an OA with CBCT imagery were discovered.
+For diagnosis and treatment, two CBCT images (i-CAT, Norcross GA) were obtained with the patient awake in an upright sitting position: one image showing maximum intercuspation and the second with a Herbst-style OA positioning the jaw 75% of maximum protrusion.
+Because sleep imaging units are not employed in ordinary clinical practice, this retrospective study used available CBCT, employing a standard upright awake unit.
+Boundaries of each scan were full cranial volumes extending to below the hyoid, except for one patient with a scan located by the superior boundary at the Frankfort horizontal plane.
+Data collection was approved by an institutional review board at the University of Florida College of Dentistry (IRB # 202.06).